GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 ### Accidental data loss prevention

 If an entity with stage changes is deleted, a "settings remnant" is left behind (white outline).
 If you undo the deletion, those settings will be restored.
 This is so you don't lose data if you accidentally deleted it.
-To remove settings remnants, use the `Assembly Cleanup Tool` (shortcut, in the bottom right).
+To remove settings remnants, use the `Staged Build Cleanup Tool` (shortcut, in the bottom right).

 ### Footgun removal

 If an entity overlaps with another in a higher stage, a red outline will appear where the entity should be, and a warning indicator will appear in all other stages.
-Use the `Assembly Cleanup Tool` to attempt to replace these.
+Use the `Staged Build Cleanup Tool` to attempt to replace these.

 Rotating/upgrading an underground will also affect its paired underground, in any stage.